-PRACTICE PLACEMENT: SELF-EVALUATION OF LEARNING NEEDS AND EXPECTATIONS
+NMBI National Competence Assessment Document - YEAR THREE Self-Evaluation PRACTICE PLACEMENT: SELF-EVALUATION OF LEARNING NEEDS

-To be completed by the undergraduate nursing student prior to practice placement, incorporating theory and clinical skills learning to date.
-The learning plan for practice
+This section is to be completed by the nursing student prior to practice placement, incorporating theory and clinical skills learning to date.
+The learning plan for practice placement is agreed with Preceptor/Associate Preceptor/Supervisor in accordance with the practice placement learning outcomes and guidelines for the National Competence Assessment Document.

-NMBI National Competence Assessment Document - YEAR ONE Competence Assessment Interviews